 Zika is a communicable disease transmitted by the Aedes mosquito, which is native to Latin and Central American countries and also transmits dengue and chikungunya.
 Though only about 20 percent of infected people experience symptoms in the form of a fever, rash, joint pain and conjunctivitis, the current Zika outbreak is related to an increase in cases of Guillain-Barre syndrome and microcephaly, two severe neurological conditions.
 Without an available vaccine, preventative measures focus on awareness, vector control, and risk reduction for at-risk populations.

-HC3 also launched the Zika Communication Network (ZCN) in beta to meet the pressing demand for Zika response tools.
+HC3 also launched the Zika Communication Network (ZCN) to meet the pressing demand for Zika response tools.
 ZCN supports communities currently affected – and those that will soon be affected – by connecting responders with state-of-the-art knowledge and tools they can readily use or adapt to their response plan.